Here you can find links to other software that can be useful when working with LyX.

 1.1 Document typesetting

-In order to properly use LyX to create documents, you'll need to have a LaTeX installation.
-You can use TeXLive (or older teTeX) on various unix-like systems, MikTeX on Windows or MacTeX on Mac OS.
+- In order to properly use LyX to create documents, you'll need to have a LaTeX installation.
+You can use TeXLive or MikTeX on Windows and *nix, or MacTeX on Mac OS.

 1.2 Image conversion

-is a Free and Open Source spell checker supported by LyX.
+- is a Free and Open Source spell checker supported by LyX.
 It is said to do a very good job of coming up with possible suggestions.
-It also has many other technical enhancements over Ispell such as using shared memory for dictionaries and intelligently handling personal dictionaries when more than one Aspell process is open at once (this allows spellchecking of multiple language documents).
 Dictionaries are available here.

 2. Optional Software